 The explosions fed the conspiracy theories that someone had placed explosives inside the towers.

-In the wake of the conference Simensen had an article published in the journal "Aluminium International Today"
+In the wake of the conference Simensen had an article published in the journal "Aluminium International Today", describing his theory.

 Explosive meeting of molten aluminium and water

 Simensen believes that it is overwhelmingly likely that the two aircraft were trapped inside an insulating layer of building debris within the skyscrapers.
 This leads him to believe that it was the aircraft hulls rather than the buildings themselves that absorbed most of the heat from the burning aircraft fuel.